ankitpal1029/Post-And-View-Memes/README.md

 # Post-And-View-Memes

-## check out it out on this link to add your memes in too
+## Check out it out on this link to add your memes in too

 https://just-meme-eet.netlify.app/